W. Carl Sumi

 Senior Principal Education Researcher, SRI Education

-Sumi started his career as a teacher in self-contained classrooms for students with behavior disorders more than 30 years ago and has been working for and advocating on the behalf of children and families his whole career.
-Sumi has more than 25 years of experience in designing, conducting, and managing large-scale experimental studies and leads formulation of research designs, recruitment, data collection, and dissemination efforts at SRI.
-He has contributed to reports and presentations that have made significant contributions to policy and practice in special education, school dropout, and students’ academic achievement, social skills, and problem behavior at the local, state, and national levels.
-His recent publications appear in the peer-reviewed Asian American Journal of Psychology, Journal of Emotional and Behavioral Disorders, School Mental Health, and School Psychology Review.
+Sumi started as a teacher in self-contained classrooms for students with behavior disorders, and he has been working for and advocating on the behalf of children and families ever since.
+His research has made significant contributions to policy and practice in special education, school dropout, and students’ academic achievement, social skills, and challenging behavior at the local, state, and national levels.
+He has published in the Asian American Journal of Psychology, Journal of Emotional and Behavioral Disorders, School Mental Health, and School Psychology Review.

 Key projects